Creating a Test - Mobile

 3. Validate that the result is 4.

-Basic Script
+## Basic Script <a href="#basic-script" id="basic-script"></a>

 Oxygen provides a number of built-in objects (modules) for automation purposes.
-Because in our sample scenario we want to automate only mobile application interactions, we will use the mob module.
+Because in our sample scenario we want to automate only mobile application interactions, we will use the `mob` module.
 Refer to API Reference for a complete list of provided modules and methods.

 1. Launch Calculator application.